Anna-S0phia/QuantifyVasari/data/READ_ME_letters.md

-# Get Vasari letters from Fondazione Memofonte with Beautiful Soup (Python)
+## Get Vasari letters from Fondazione Memofonte with Beautiful Soup

 The letters are extracted from Fondazione Memofonte at Url https://www.memofonte.it/ricerche/giorgio-vasari/